-Spider Meadow Trail is a 10 mile out and back trail located near Leavenworth, WA and is rated as moderate.
+Spider Meadow Trail is a 13.9 mile out and back trail located near Leavenworth, WA that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until October.

 Reasonable hike for what you get. wildflower, large meadow, and surrounding mountain peaks. long hike, but not too difficult. get there early if you want an established campsite as they fill up quickly, especially in summer.